Bluetooth® Channel Sounding

 RTT = 2 * ToF (ToAA – ToDA) – (ToDB – ToAB)

-For Device A to calculate RTT, it needs to know the turnaround time at Device B (i.e., ToDA— ToAB).
+For Device A to calculate RTT, it needs to know the turnaround time at Device B (i.e., ToDB— ToAB).
 In theory, there are a number of ways in which this could work.
 In practice, the simplest solution is for a fixed turnaround period to be agreed by Device A and Device B in advance.
 Device B must then guarantee to complete its processing and, exactly as that turnaround period expires, transmit its response.
-Device A then uses that pre-agreed value for ( ToDA— ToAB ).
+Device A then uses that pre-agreed value for ( ToDB— ToAB ).

 2.2.2.3 Real-World Challenges